 Green Mangoes – Use tangy and sour raw green mangoes (kancha aam).
 You can also replace green mangoes with hog plum (amra).

-Others – You will also need turmeric powder, salt, sugar, mustard oil, dried red chillies, and panch phoron.
+Others – You will also need turmeric powder, salt, granulated white sugar, mustard oil, dried red chillies, and panch phoron.

 If mustard oil is not available, then use vegetable oil in its place.